plotly/dashR/README.md

 **dashR** isn't yet available on CRAN, but you may install the development versions of the package as well as Dash components from GitHub.

-First, clone the publically available Git repositories to the local directory of your choice, checkout the R branch, then install:
+First, clone the publicly available Git repositories to the local directory of your choice, checkout the R branch, then install:

 ```r
 git clone https://github.com/plotly/dash-html-components